You are here

 - Outreach at New Student Orientation, as well as events at OADI and the Center for Intercultural Dialogue.

-- Cosponsor programming with Arts & Sciences Career Services on internships and Cornell Abroad:
+- Cosponsor programming with Arts & Sciences Career Services on internships, Cornell Abroad, Career Conversations.

-- Accompanied five undergraduates to the Hispanic Association of Colleges & Universities (HACU) 2014 annual conference.
+- Accompanied ten undergraduates to the Hispanic Association of Colleges & Universities (HACU) 2017 annual conference.

 - Participate regularly at the Cornell Diversity Community meetings.